lanl/MF-LBM/README.md

         ```sh
         # Make necessary changes to the makefile:
         # Choose GPU as the architecture option.
-        # Choose the PGI compiler (recommended for NVIDIA GPU).
+        # Choose the NVIDIA compiler (recommended for NVIDIA GPU).
         # OpenMP must be disabled.
         # See instruction in the makefile for more information.
         your-preferred-editor makefile
-        # Make sure to enable OpenACC in preprocessor.
-        your-preferred-editor 0.src/preprocessor.h
         make
         # MF_LBM.gpu will be generated
         ```